This Century: Biography of Heartbreak, Soul Sucker, and final tour (2013–2015)

-This Century released their sophomore album Biography of Heartbreak worldwide on May 14, 2013, via Rude Records in Europe, UK, Southeast Asia, Australia and Japan, and independently in the US in partnership with their management team Eighty One Twenty Three.
+This Century released their second album Biography of Heartbreak worldwide on May 14, 2013, via Rude Records in Europe, UK, Southeast Asia, Australia and Japan, and independently in the US in partnership with their management team Eighty One Twenty Three.

 Produced by Colby Wedgeworth, their second full-length album included the hits "Bleach Blonde" and "Skeletons", as well as 11 new tracks.
 On April 23, 2013, This Century released a music video for the first single "Slow Dance Night" on Vevo.
-In support of the album, This Century joined The 8123 Tour with management label-mates The Maine as well as A Rocket To The Moon and Brighten.
+In support of the album, This Century joined The 8123 Tour with management label-mates The Maine as well as A Rocket to the Moon and Brighten.

 In the fall/winter of 2013, This Century co-headlined the Up Close + Personal Tour with Nick Santino & The Northern Wind.

-In February 2014, they announced the departure of bassist/keyboardist Alex Silverman.
+In February 2014 they announced the departure of bassist/keyboardist Alex Silverman.

-In May 2015, the band announced that they would be playing a final tour after the release of their final album, Soul Sucker, so members could pursue separate musical careers.
+In May 2015 the band announced that they would be playing a final tour after the release of their final album, Soul Sucker, so members could pursue separate musical careers.

 Lead singer Joel Kanitz currently performs as a solo artist under the moniker Gorgeous War, drummer Ryan Gose releases music under the name Stop Dead and guitarist Sean Silverman now plays guitar in Arizona group The Technicolors.